Raffone17/Test/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## How to Install

 - Install Composer.
 - Clone the project with $ git clone
 - Copy and than modify .env.example in .env and configure it with your database access configuration
-- The follow this commands:
+- Then follow this commands:
--
 ```sh
   $ composer install
   $ composer update